zsmagyari/ClimShift/README.md

 **Analysis steps**

-  1.- Choose the data folder using *Choose folder* button.
+  1. Choose the data folder using *Choose folder* button.
+  - Remarks:
+   - if all four files can be identified by the toolbox the other controls will be enabled.